ISU World Standings and Season's World Ranking: Principles

 Since the introduction of the world standings system, the method used to calculate the standing points of a skater has changed several times.

-Points distribution (since the 2010–11 season)
+Points distribution (since the 2026–27 season)

 For single & pair skating and ice dance

 According to the "ISU Communication 1629" published by the ISU on July 21, 2010, the world standing of a skater is calculated based on the results over the current and preceding two seasons.
 Competitors receive points based on their final placement at an event and the event's weight.
-The following events receive points:
+The "ISU Communication 2812" published by the ISU on July 29, 2026 modified the distribution of points for each event, starting with the 2026-27 season.
+This new point system rewards higher-tiered international competitions over the lower-tiered, while also replacing the algorithmic '10% Steps' point distribution with manually tailored point spreads.

+The following events earn points, with limits on how many results go towards a skater's world standing: